-Knowing the difference between Externalizable vs Serializable is important in two aspects, one – if could be asked as an interview question, two – you can use the knowledge to make better informed decision for performance improvement for applying serialization into your application.
+Knowing the difference between Externalizable and Serializable is essential as an interview question and we can use the knowledge to make better-informed decisions for performance improvement for applying serialization to our application.

 Please note that

-readExternal() methods then first preference is given to these methods over default serialization mechanism provided by JVM.
+Externalizable interface is the child interface of Serializable i.e. Externalizable extends Serializable.
+So if any class implements Externalizable interface and overrides its writeExternal() and readExternal() methods then the first preference is given to these methods over the default serialization mechanism provided by JVM.

 2. Read More about Externalizable and Serializable